AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

 Welcome to this lab.
 In this we will deep dive into infrastructure deployment using Pulumi, an open-source infrastructure as code project.
 We will also **automate** the deployment of Ray clusters.
 Ray is a high-performance distributed execution framework targeted at large-scale machine learning and reinforcement learning applications.

-By the end of this lab, you will have hands-on experience with Pulumi, howt to automate the Ray cluster deployment.
+By the end of this lab, you will have hands-on experience with Pulumi, how to automate the Ray cluster deployment.

 ## Overall Architecture